oloturia/fumcaso/README.md

   $ pip3 install python-telegram-bot

-Configuration file is a JSON with this tree:
+Configuration is JSON file.
+This is an example:

     {
-	defaultProfile: 		name of the profile used if not specified

-	"profile name" :{		name of the profile
+        defaultProfile: 		name of the profile used if not specified "profile name" :{		name of the profile
 		saveLocation: 		location for temporary files
 		filename:		default filename used by function createStrip, if not specified (not used in any of the scripts, at the moment)
 		imagesLocation:		folder where the different panels are stored